dataviz-sp18/fp-lucia-jessica/README.md

 https://jessicayeyuanjiang.shinyapps.io/FinalProject/

 ### Instructions to run our code in your computer:
-Step 1.
-The following packages should be installed to run our code: Flexdashboard, shiny, tidyverse, data.table, ggrepel, grid, rsconnect, dplyr, plotly, shinythemes, readr, ggplot2, ggtree, grid, magick, magrittr, png, ri, haven, knitr, grid.
+1. The following packages should be installed to run our code: Flexdashboard, shiny, tidyverse, data.table, ggrepel, grid, rsconnect, dplyr, plotly, shinythemes, readr, ggplot2, ggtree, grid, magick, magrittr, png, ri, haven, knitr, grid.

-Step 2.
-Download the zip file from our repository and unzip it.
+2. Download the zip file from our repository and unzip it.
 This folder contains all the data and image files required to run our code.

-Step 3.
-Open the markdown file in RStudio.
+3. Open the markdown file in RStudio.

-Step 4.
-Select the option: Run Document in RStudio.
+4. Select the option: Run Document in RStudio.

 **Note**: if there's an error of no specification on a package.
 You can run this line of code in your console before clicking on Run Document: